olabode54-design/Data-Analysis-Project-Maven-Toys/README.md

 ## Final Conclusion/recommendation

-- Ciudad de Mexico (Stores 1–4) contributes over 11% of total revenue, led by a core group of high-performing products—Lego Bricks, Color Buds, Action Figures, and Rubik’s Cube.
-This indicates a high-performing market where scaling inventory, optimizing pricing, and replicating this product mix in similar locations could unlock additional growth.
+- Ciudad de Mexico (Stores 1–4) accounts for over 11% of total revenue, driven by a group of top-performing products—Lego Bricks, Color Buds, Action Figures, and Rubik’s Cube.
+This suggests a highly effective product mix, merchandising, and marketing strategy.
+Replicating these success factors across similar stores could significantly enhance performance and drive incremental revenue growth.

 - The five lowest-performing stores—La Paz 1, Campeche 2, Durango 1, Cuernavaca 1, and Toluca 2—generate a significant portion of their revenue from a limited set of products, including Nerf Gun, Lego Bricks, and Animal Figures.
 These high-performing items can be leveraged to cross-sell lower-performing products such as Play-Doh Toolkit, Play-Doh Can, and Toy Boxes to improve overall store performance (e.g e.g., "Buy Nerf gun, get Play-Doh 20% off").